 This game feels very freeform in its exploration choices, the game map will have quest destinations to visit where you know you will face a challenge to progress your story.
-The main enemy in Hexplore, either the Dead King or Admiron, has its own count down progression which encourages you to keep moving and developing before the eventual showdown happens, and as you become stronger, progressively harder boss monsters will become defeatable.
-The Dead King will move around the board destroying cities and chasing you down, whereas Admiron is a more distant foe who waits for the right time to draw you in.
+The main enemy has its own count down progression which encourages you to keep moving and developing before the eventual showdown happens, and as you become stronger, progressively harder boss monsters will become defeatable.

 The artwork and components of the games are excellent, and i loved all the boss monsters with their unique abilities.
 The wipe-able hero boards are nice to use and become a quite addictive element as you chase your next stat upgrade through the game encounters, and the additional extra storybook which adds background theme is a superb touch.
-The real joy of the games are the adventure story you are telling yourself, and the quest or event cards you reveal really help to tell it.
-It is similar in concept to games such as Runebound and Mage Knight, but it also seems much more rpg like when playing.
-Outdoor adventure style games are becoming so good at what they provide for the solo or two player games, they are fast overtaking many dungeon games as my favourites to own.
-The latest new game development is that the publisher is adding storybooks to follow with branching game choices to make while you play.
-This is a great game for solo or two players particularly and just seems to be getting better and better.
+The real joy of the game is the adventure story you are telling yourself, and the quest or event cards you reveal really help to tell it.